 Building materials traditional and conventional, low cost materials, significance of technology for housing development, conventional technologies and modern technologies, appropriate technology, technology for housing in the context of housing development in India and the third world.
-Introduction to mechanization: Definition, advantages and limitations of mechanization.
+Introduction to mechanization: Definition, advantages and limitations of mechanization, Indian scenario and Global scenario.